vanus-labs/docs/content/vanus-connect/connector-guides/source/cloudevents/setup.md

 ## Getting Started

-### Create your connection in Vanus Cloud
+### Create your connection in Vanus Connect

-To set up CloudEvents in Vanus Cloud, follow these steps:
+To set up CloudEvents in Vanus Connect, follow these steps:

 1. Write a name for your connection.
 ![](images/connection.png)